austral/austral.github.io/spec/rationale-linear-types.md

-In the next section, we explain the rationale for Austral's approach to error handling, why linear types are incompatible with traditional exception handling, why affine types are, and how our preferred error handling scheme impacts the choice of linear types over affine types.
+In the next section, we explain the rationale for Austral's approach to error handling, why linear types are incompatible with traditional exception handling, what affine types are, and how our preferred error handling scheme impacts the choice of linear types over affine types.

 Afterwards, we describe capability-based security, and how linear types allow us